becamorin20/Group-16/docs/final.md

 We couldn't train all of our agents for more than 100 iterations due to the time it took.
 Training 100 iterations with the maze took on average 1 hour.
 Training 100 iterations 5 times for each agent would take about 5 hours per agent.
+(You'll see why we did it 5 times in the evaluation.)
 This was a big constraint which we were not able to resolve.

 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/tile25.png" width="400"></div>